The Office of Religious and Spiritual Life connects students to a diverse array of religious, cultural, and philosophical communities.

 The Hindu Student Association at Wellesley gathers for prayer, study and friendship at Wellesley.
 A campus-wide Diwali celebration is an annual event.
 Students also travel to nearby temples and colleges for other activities.

 Jewish students, faculty and staff will find a varied program of cultural, spiritual, educational and religious activities including weekly Shabbat services, High Holiday services, and study/discussion groups.
-The Hillel lounge is located in Billings Hall in the Schneider Student Center and is used for worship and other gatherings.
-A Kosher kitchen is also available for use in Billings.
-Kosher meal options are available and Pomeroy dining hall serves Kosher/vegetarian food at all meals.
+The Jewish Life Lounge is located in 200 Billings Hall and includes a kosher kitchen.
+Pomeroy dining hall serves kosher/vegetarian food at all meals.

 Opportunities for Muslim students, faculty and staff have greatly increased at Wellesley.
 Wellesley has an official advisor to Muslim students who is a part of the religious life team.
 In addition, the Prayer Room, located on the lower level of Houghton Chapel, is open for Muslim study and prayer.
 The chaplain also facilitates coordination with the Islamic Center of Wayland and other area Mosques.